This cherry kitchen features a custom Drfitwood stain, daringly paired with marble countertops.

 Two very traditional finishes can be combined to create a funky, almost shabby chic appearance.
-For their laundry room, the Jeters chose our Oxford door style, with the cabinets finished in our Taupe base coat and Chocolate glaze, while the doors are finished in a custom Grey base coat with Chocolate glaze.
+For their laundry room, the Jeters chose our Oxford door style, with the cabinets finished in a custom base coat color with Chocolate glaze, while the doors are finished in a custom Grey base coat with Chocolate glaze.